The Beach (film): Reception

+Critical response

+On Metacritic, the film has a weighted average score of 43 out of 100, based on 34 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Critics suggested that DiCaprio's fame post-Titanic might have contributed to the financial success of this film, which came out less than three years after the James Cameron blockbuster.
 CNN's Paul Clinton said "Leonardo DiCaprio's main fan base of screaming adolescent girls won't be disappointed with The Beach.
 The majority of the film displays the titanic-sized young heartthrob sans his shirt in this story about the pseudo-angst and alienation of a young man from the United States escaping civilization and his computer-obsessed generation."
 He agreed with most others that The Beach was "nothing to write home about".

-DiCaprio was nominated for a Razzie Award for Worst Actor for his work on the film.
+Roger Ebert said the film missed out on exploring the darker themes of the novel.
+He wrote: "Watching The Beach is like experiencing a script conference where only sequences are discussed--never the whole film...There are the elements here for a romantic triangle, for a man-against-the-jungle drama, for a microcosm-of-civilization parable or for a cautionary lesson about trying to be innocent in a cruel world...and that's material for satire or insight, I guess, although the movie offers none."